Skip to main content

 In this guide we look at how to choose an ethical mortgage and why building societies are usually a better choice compared to banks.
 We also explore whether mortgage lenders could do more to help address issues such as the urgent need to improve the poor energy efficiency performance of many UK houses.

 Coventry Building Society has reached agreement with the sellers of The Co-operative Bank to buy the Bank subject to gaining approval from the financial services regulators.
 The purchase is expected to complete in the first quarter of 2025.
 When it is complete, we will combine the records of the two companies.
 Until then, they remain separate.
-Co-op currently scores 63/100 and Coventry Building Society 68/100.
+Both companies currently score reasonably well in this guide.

 Nationwide and Virgin Money